shimaore/huge-play/middleware/client/ingress/send.coffee.md

         @debug 'Set inbound eavesdrop', eavesdrop_key
         await @local_redis?.setex eavesdrop_key, eavesdrop_timeout, new_uuid

-The new call will always be bound to this agent.
+The new call leg will always be bound to this agent.

         debug 'CHANNEL_PRESENT', key, new_uuid

+Bind the agent to the call.

         if queuer? and @queuer_call?

           new_call = await @queuer_call new_uuid

-Bind the agent to the call.

           await queuer.set_agent new_call, key

-Monitor the b-leg.

-          await queuer.monitor_local_call new_call

 Note: inside the queuer, these calls are never pooled, so their state does not evolve.